Planning and building your first loft

-Whether you’re just starting up again or getting set up with your own pigeons for the first time, aside from acquiring quality stock birds, the pigeon loft itself will be one of the biggest hurdles you’ll have to jump before taking to the skies with your own racers.
+Whether you’re just starting up again or getting set up with your own pigeons for the first time, aside from acquiring quality stock birds, the pigeon loft itself will be one of the biggest hurdles you’ll have to overcome before taking to the skies.

 If you’re a veteran fancier this article will likely not be for you as we will be highlighting some of the most basic fundamentals to consider before building a loft.